 1.02 GOVERNANCE.
 The USTA LEAGUE REGULATIONS shall apply to the USTA League Program (USTA League).
-The FRIEND AT COURT - The USTA Handbook of Tennis Rules and Regulations, including Wheelchair Rules of Tennis, shall apply to all matches played in the USTA League (unless modified by these USTA LEAGUE REGULATIONS).
+The FRIEND AT COURT - The USTA Handbook of Tennis Rules and Regulations, including Wheelchair Rules of Tennis; or any other USTA regulations; shall apply to all matches played in the USTA League (unless modified by these USTA LEAGUE REGULATIONS).
 In all matches played without officials, the USTA official publication, THE CODE, shall be observed.
 The USTA Point Penalty System shall be used at all championship levels.